 - In a separate bowl, beat egg yolks.
 Temper the eggs by vigorously beating in 3 tbsp rice, 1 at a time.
 Mix the egg mixture into the rice, turn heat to medium, and simmer 10 minutes more.
 It should be a creamy consistency.

 - Discard cinnamon sticks and lemon peel.
-Transfer to a large serving bowl or individual bowl, sprinkle with ground cinnamon, serve and enjoy.
+Transfer to a large serving bowl or individual bowls, sprinkle with ground cinnamon, serve and enjoy.

 Nutrition